How To Sell On Shopify in 14 Simple Steps

 • Competitive pricing: Refer to market prices and competitors to set prices that are appropriate for your target customers.

-• SEO Optimization: Insert main keywords in title, description, URL and meta tags to improve search rankings.
+• SEO optimization: Insert main keywords in title, description, URL and meta tags to improve search rankings.

-• Add Reviews and Testimonials: Increase credibility with product reviews, especially important when dropshipping.
+• Add reviews and testimonials: Increase credibility with product reviews, especially important when dropshipping.

-Set up shipping
+9. Set up shipping and order fulfillment

-Add payment method
+10. Add payment method

 To set up a payment method for your store, follow these steps: